Kitware/VolView/documentation/content/doc/index.md

 title: What is VolView?
 ----

 VolView is an open source radiological viewer developed for clinical professionals.
-With VolView, you can have a deeper visual understanding of your data through interactive, cinematic volume rendering and easily visualize your DICOM data in 3D.
-Since VolView runs in your browser, you don’t need to install software and your data stays securely on your machine.
+With VolView, you can gain a deeper visual understanding of your data through interactive, 3D, cinematic volume rendering.
+Since VolView runs in your browser, you do not need to install software, and your data stays securely on your machine.

 ![Welcome](../gallery/VolView-Overview.jpg)